-(1) Based on information reported by Morgan Stanley on Schedule 13G filed with the SEC on February 12, 2020.
-Of the shares of Class A common stock beneficially owned, Morgan Stanley reported that it has shared dispositive power with respect to all of the shares and shared voting power with respect to 9,306,584 shares.
-Morgan Stanley, as a parent holding company, may be deemed to beneficially own the indicated shares which are held by Morgan Stanley Investment Management Inc., a wholly-owned subsidiary of Morgan Stanley.
-Morgan Stanley listed its address as 1585 Broadway New York, NY 10036.
+Based on information reported by The Vanguard Group on Schedule 13G/A filed with the SEC on February 10, 2021.
+Of the shares of Class A common stock beneficially owned, The Vanguard Group reported that it has sole dispositive power with respect to 10,759,012 shares, shared dispositive power with respect to 282,734 shares, sole voting power with respect to none of the shares and shared voting power with respect to 123,857 shares.
+The Vanguard Group listed its address as 100 Vanguard Blvd., Malvern, PA 19355.